-- We have shown fractal patterns with some of the wallpaper groups as their symmetry groups, but we haven't implemented algorithms for all those groups.
+- We have shown fractal patterns with p4 and p6 as their symmetry groups, but we haven't implemented algorithms for all the wallpaper groups.
 It would seem possible to create locally fractal patterns having the global symmetries of the other plane symmetry groups using our techniques. - It would also seem possible to generate patterns of the sphere and hyperbolic plane that are locally fractal, but are globally symmetric.